72squared/redpipe/README.rst

 The references (in this case `foo` and `bar`) are empty until the pipeline executes.
 Once we complete the `execute()` call we can consume the pipeline results.
+The reference object behaves just like the underlying result once the pipeline executes.
+You can iterate of it, add it, multiply it, etc.

 This has far reaching implications.